geaz/emu-gameboy/README.md

 **WARNING:**

 *The Pastraiser OpCode Table has a few bugs.
 0xE2 and 0xF2 are only one byte long!
-The Carry Flag indicator for the Right Shifting operations seem to be wrong, too.
+The Carry Flag indicator for the Right Shifting operations seems to be wrong, too.
 CBxBit 16 Bit operations are only 12 cycles, not 16!
 Just use [this](https://izik1.github.io/gbops/) more accurate table by izik1, if you need it!*

 ![instruction_set](pics/gen-instruction-set.png)